 Simplicity is the strength of CCDs

-The collected charge is transported in a bucket-brigade manner to the Analog-to-Digital (ADC) converter.
-The most commonly used CCD sensors have a single ADC, with negligible effect on Signal-to-Noise ratio.
-CCD technology is still preferred for high performance imaging.
+The collected charge is transported in bucket brigades to the analog-to-digital converter (ADC).
+The most commonly used CCD sensors have a single ADC, which has little effect on the signal-to-noise ratio.
+CCD technology is still preferred for high performance images.

 CCD based SVCam models from SVS-Vistek

-SVS-VISTEK provides a broad selection of CCD cameras - with resolution ranging from VGA up to 47 megapixel.
-Choose the one that best suits your needs, or contact us with your specific requirement.
+SVS-Vistek offers a wide range of CCD cameras - with resolutions from VGA to 47 megapixels.
+Choose the camera that best suits your needs or contact us with your specific requirements.

 The history of CCD

-The original use for CCD elements (Charge-Coupled Devices) was solely for the transportation of electric charge.
-As early as in the 1970s the photoelectric properties of the semiconductor material found practical use.
-This permitted the transport of light-generated charge in the CCD.
+Originally, CCD elements (Charge-Coupled Devices) were used exclusively for the transport of electrical charge.
+As early as the 1970s, the photoelectric properties of the semiconductor material were put to practical use.
+This enabled the transport of charge generated by light in the CCD.

-In 2009 the minds behind the CCD technology received the Nobel Prize in Physics.
-The two laureates, George E. Smith and Willard S. Boyle, focused their research at Bell Laboratories on generation and transport of electric charge since 1965.
-Their work resulted in a patent for the technology being filed.
+In 2009, the inventors of CCD technology received the Nobel Prize in Physics.
+The two laureates, George E. Smith and Willard S. Boyle, had been working on the generation and transport of electric charge at Bell Laboratories since 1965.
+Their work led to the application for a patent for this technology.

-Mass production of CCD-chips proved to be more difficult than anticipated, with only small-scale implementation in the USA.
-At Sony, Kazuo Iwama lead a team of engineers to the goal of commercially mass-produced CCD sensors.
+Mass production of CCD chips proved more difficult than expected and was only carried out on a small scale in the USA.
+At Sony, Kazuo Iwama led a team of engineers toward the goal of commercial mass production of CCD sensors.
 Sony paved the way for the future.
-A CCD sensor still today adorns his tombstone.
+A CCD sensor still graces its tombstone today.

 The analogy of buckets collecting raindrops is often used to explain how a CCD collects and transports electrons.
-Photons cause electrons to be released from the semiconductor material, and are stored as negative charge in a "bucket”, called a potential well.
-The negative electrons are trapped in the potential well by applying a positive voltage to a gate.
-By shifting the voltage over the wells in a sequence, the charge is moved from one well to the next.
-Very much like water moved in a bucket brigade.
+Photons release electrons from the semiconductor material and store them as a negative charge in a "bucket" called a potential well.
+By applying a positive voltage to a gate, the negative electrons are captured in the potential well.
+By moving the voltage across the wells in a sequence, the charge is moved from one well to the next.
+Much like water is moved in a bucket brigade.

 CCD sensor readout

-At the end of the exposure time, the charge is transported from the light sensitive area to the vertical shift registers.
-Organized as columns, they transport the charge downwards in a bucket-brigade fashion.
-Line by line, the charge is moved to the CCD sensor’s horizontal shift register that operates a much higher speed.
-At the end of the horizontal shift register an amplifier and an Analog-to-Digital (A/D) converter are located.
+At the end of the exposure time, the charge is transported from the light-sensitive surface to the vertical shift registers.
+These are organized as columns and transport the charge downward like a bucket brigade.
+Row by row, the charge is transported to the horizontal shift register of the CCD sensor, which operates at a much higher speed.
+At the end of the horizontal shift register is an amplifier and an analog-to-digital (A/D) converter.

-The above-described architecture is referred to as “interline frame transfer".
+The architecture described above is called "interline frame transfer".

 CCD data rates

-Due to the inherent design of CCD sensors, their readout rate is slower compared with CMOS sensors.
-By applying additional readout structures, commonly referred to as "taps", the readout rate can be doubled (dual tap sensors), quadrupled (quad tap sensor) or made even faster with additional taps.
-(See also the "PIV mode” section for additional ways of increasing CCD speed.)
-Consult us to learn more about how advanced CCD timing schemes can be put to use in your specific application.
+Due to the inherent design of CCD sensors, their readout rate is slower compared to CMOS sensors.
+By applying additional readout structures, commonly referred to as "taps", the readout rate can be doubled (dual-tap sensors), quadrupled (quad-tap sensor), or made even faster by adding additional taps.
+(For more ways to increase CCD speed, see the "PIV Mode" section).
+Contact us to learn more about how advanced CCD timing schemes can be used in your specific application.

-Amplifiers and Analog-to-Digital (ADC) converters typically have the largest influence on performance.
+Amplifiers and analog-to-digital converters (ADC) usually have the greatest impact on performance.
 Their operation is not strictly linear.
-Most CCD sensors only have a single set of these elements, and therefore only have a minimal impact on the image.
-Sensors with multiple readout structures (taps) subsequently have several amplifiers and ADC converters.
-Due to non-linearity, additional signal processing may be required to adjust the output levels (tap balancing).
+Most CCD sensors have only a single set of these elements and therefore have little impact on the image.
+Sensors with multiple readout structures (taps) then have multiple amplifiers and ADC converters.
+Due to the non-linearity, additional signal processing may be required to adjust the output levels (tap balancing).

-Blooming can be compared with a bucket overflowing.
-When the photosite accumulates too many electrons, charge begins to spill into the neighboring pixels.
-On the captured image, blooming manifest itself as a large circular blob, resembling a blossoming flower centered over the oversaturated area.
-This can be overcome with an anti-blooming drain, limiting the maximum charge in a pixel.
-Much like having a drain hole just below the rim of a bucket.
+Blooming can be compared to an overflowing bucket.
+When too many electrons accumulate on the photo side, the charge begins to overflow onto the neighboring pixels.
+On the captured image, blooming shows up as a large circular spot resembling a blooming flower in the center of the oversaturated area.
+This can be circumvented with an anti-blooming drain that limits the maximum charge in a pixel.
+This is similar to a drain hole just below the rim of a bucket.

-With high light intensities, you might see vertical lines in the image.
-These are called Smearing.
-Smearing is created directly on the vertical shift registers.
-After image readout, the shift registers on which the CCD pixel information is travelling to the amplifier themselves might be sensitive to light.
+At high light intensities, you may see vertical lines in the image.
+These are called smearing.
+The smearing occurs directly in the vertical shift registers.
+After reading out the image, the shift registers through which the CCD pixel information is passed to the amplifier may themselves be light sensitive.

-Feel free to consult us on the various options for reducing performance limiting effects.
+Feel free to contact us, we will be happy to advise you on the various options for reducing performance-reducing effects.